Sunday morning political talk shows remain resilient in a world of streaming, sound bites and supercharged news cycles.

 Fox News Sunday host Christopher Wallace has won three Emmy Awards.

 It is a brave new world for the Sunday shows.
 Mobile streaming, over the op distribution and social media have helped expand the shows’ content beyond terrestrial television, amplifying the dialogue like never before, sometimes even making the shows the news.
 Meanwhile, the president is taking to Twitter to accuse you of being the enemy of the people; there’s a multipronged transnational campaign to delegitimize truth and mainstream media; and we haven’t even begun to deal with the ramifications of deep fake technology occurring in real time.
 Still, with all of that, perhaps Brennan sums up the Sunday shows’ biggest ongoing challenge best as ”getting the guests to the actual point rather than the talking point within the time allotted in live TV.”

-GEORGE STEPHANOPOULOS PHOTO COURTESY OF ABC NEWS; CHRISTOPHER WALLACE PHOTO COURTESY OF FOX NEWS; MARGARET BRENNAN PHOTO COURTESY OF CBS NEWS
+Photography by: GEORGE STEPHANOPOULOS PHOTO COURTESY OF ABC NEWS; CHRISTOPHER WALLACE PHOTO COURTESY OF FOX NEWS; MARGARET BRENNAN PHOTO COURTESY OF CBS NEWS